14 Jun The Birth Pangs of Justice Reform – trials and tribulations

 In the meantime there was a Parliamentary vote of no confidence in RCC, in which I voted with the government, and in a strange twist of events, almost three weeks after the CMB vote, on Wednesday 20th June 2012, the PN executive banned three mps including myself from contesting the next election.

-The condemnation was so tied to the RCC vote that one of the other mps declared with the Times, the next day that ”Hon.
-Debono was only roped in because it couldn’t possibly be avoided in the circumstances, Dr Pullicino Orlando said.” – Debono to contest PN Executive condemnation – Times of Malta, June21, 2012.
+It seems the party had realised it was a mistake to bring for discussion the CMB no confidence vote before my Justice Reforms motion so much so that it seems no action would have been taken had the RCC motion not taken place.
+In fact the Executive Committee condemnation and ban was so tied to the RCC vote that one of the other mps Dr Pullicino Orlando declared with the Times, the next day that ”Hon.
+Debono was only roped in because it couldn’t possibly be avoided in the circumstances, Dr Pullicino Orlando said.” in a story entitled ‘ Debono to contest PN Executive condemnation’ – Times of Malta, June21, 2012.